Ngofilho/Architecture/README.md

 ### Sorting Resource Collections </summary>

 Sorting requires to handle the parameters sent by the request to specify how to sort the response.
 A good practice is to have a default value of sort.
-Sorting also requires that if there is a fail with the sorting parameters like an unespecified sort parameter, the response must be 400 class (Client request error) not 500 class (Server Error).
+Sorting also requires that if there is a fail with the sorting parameters like an unspecified sort parameter, the response must be 400 class (Client request error) not 500 class (Server Error).
 Another good practice is to return the sort parameter in the response pagination header.

 </details>